-If your colon has been damaged, you may need surgery to remove the dead tissue or to bypass a blockage in an intestinal artery.
+If your colon has been damaged, you may need surgery to remove the dead tissue.
+Or you may need surgery to bypass a blockage in one of your intestinal arteries.

-Acute mesenteric ischemia
+Acute mesenteric artery ischemia

-If angiography is used to diagnose the problem, it may be possible to treat the condition with angioplasty at the same time.
-Angioplasty involves using a balloon inflated at the end of a catheter to compress the fatty deposits and stretch the artery, making a wider path for blood flow.
-A metallic coil (stent) also may be placed in your artery to help keep it open.
+If angiography is done to diagnose the problem, it may be possible to simultaneously remove a blood clot or to open up a narrowed artery with angioplasty.
+Angioplasty involves using a balloon inflated at the end of a catheter to compress the fatty deposits and stretch the artery, making a wider path for the blood to flow.
+A spring-like metallic tube (stent) also may be placed in your artery to help keep it open.

-Chronic mesenteric ischemia
+Chronic mesenteric artery ischemia

-- Feldman M, et al. Sleisinger and Fordtran's Gastrointestinal and Liver Disease: Pathology, Diagnosis, Management.
-9th ed.
-Philadelphia, Pa.: Saunders; 2010. http://www.mdconsult.com/book/player/linkTo?type=bookHome&isbn=978-1-4160-6189-2&eid=4-u1.0-B978-1-4160-6189-2..X0001-7--TOP&uniq=200844987-3.
-Accessed June 19, 2012.
+- Feldman M, et al. Intestinal ischemia.
+In: Sleisinger and Fordtran's Gastrointestinal and Liver Disease: Pathophysiology, Diagnosis, Management.
+10th ed.
+Philadelphia, Pa.: Saunders Elsevier; 2016. http://www.clinicalkey.com.
+Accessed May 22, 2015.

-- Goldman L, et al. Cecil Medicine.
+- Goldman L, et al. Intestinal ischemia.
+In: Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.mdconsult.com/das/book/body/191371208-2/0/1492/0.html.
-Accessed June 19, 2012.
+Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.clinicalkey.com.
+Accessed May 22, 2015.

 - Tendler DA, et al. Chronic mesenteric ischemia. http://www.uptodate.com/home.
 Accessed May 22, 2015.

 - Tendler DA, et al. Mesenteric venous thrombosis in adults. http://www.uptodate.com/home.
 Accessed May 24, 2015.